×

 Example:

-Assessments present masked statistical process control charts and ask learners what action they would take.
-They select options such as ‘watch’, ‘hold’, or ‘escalate’ and receive a brief explanation that a new operator can follow.
+Spot readiness gaps before they hurt yield, equipment uptime, or contamination control.
+They select options such as 'watch', 'hold', or 'escalate' and receive a brief explanation that a new operator can follow.
 The focus is on building confidence through decision making rather than memorising mathematical symbols.

 Personalized Learning Paths